PEOPLE IN ONSHORE AND OFFSHORE DETENTION

 Onshore

-People held in onshore immigration detention as at 31 Dec 2024.
-Of whom, 152 arrived ‘unlawfully’ by air or boat.
+People held in onshore immigration detention as at 31 Oct 2025.
+Of whom, 156 arrived by air or boat without a valid visa.

 People in community detention (designated address, nightly curfews, no security guards).